 - The experience level of the staff: More experienced kitchen staff tend to be more efficient than those new to the restaurant industry.
-This is because they generally understand restaurant operations better and know how to maximize productivity.
+This is because they generally understand how to improve restaurant operations better and know how to maximize productivity.

 - The technology used: Restaurants that utilize more advanced restaurant technology or restaurant payment technology tend to be more efficient than those that rely on older, less effective methods.
 This is because technology can help streamline operations and improve communication between staff members.